Use this sub action to rename files that you send to a workflow.

-By inserting the %%INSFNUMBER operator into the Change filename to field, FotoStation will start renaming the files and adding the number 1 to the first file and continue on up until all files have been renamed.
-Note that you are free to choose where in the file name the running number should appear.
-It can be inserted first, last, or even in the middle of the new filename.
+By inserting the %%INSFNUMBER operator into the Change filename to field, FotoStation will start renaming the files.
+The number 1 is added to the first file and the numbering continues until all files have been renamed.
+You can choose where in the file name the running number should appear.
+It can be inserted before, after, or even in the middle of the new filename.

 For instance, you can enter the following in the Change filename to field: